Chapter Quick Links

 A: Several options are available to update your email address to be sure you don’t miss the monthly Cub Report, including using the “Subscribe” link on our website homepage; by logging into your account and updating your contact information; and by calling us at 865.436.7318, Ext.
 222 or 325.

-A: When you joined GSMA, we created an online account for you.
-We used your email address as your log in, leaving the password up to you to create the first time you access your account.
-Start at www.SmokiesInformation.org, use the “Log In” link at the top of the page, type your email address in the field under “Returning Customer,” and then click on “Forgot Password.”
-You’ll be prompted to create a password to continue to your account.
+A: When you joined GSMA as a member, we created an online account for you.
+We used your email address as your login, leaving the password up to you to create the first time you access your account.
+Start HERE, use the “Login” link at the top of the page, then click on “Forgot Password.”
+Type your email address and click submit.
+Login to your email address to finish changing your password.

 Q: Why should I log on to the site?

-A: If you wish to shop at our online location, you must first log in and access your membership account to receive your shopping discount.
-If, as a member, you do not log in correctly or cannot log in for any reason, please give us a call.
-DO NOT create an account as a New Customer if you are a member.
+A: If you wish to make a purchase on our web store, you must first log in and access your membership account to receive your shopping discount.
+If, as a member, you do not logincorrectlyorcannotloginforany reason, please give us a call at 865.436.7318 ext.
+254, 349 and 325.
+DO NOT create an account as a New Customer if you are a current member.

 A: Most likely because your membership has lapsed.
-If that’s the case, simply renew and you should see discounted merchandise prices within 2-3 days.
+To check if your membership has expired, sign into your account.
+Click on the My Account Link at the top of the webpage.
+You will see an alert in your dashboard if your membership has expired.
+If that’s the case, simply renew your membership here and you should see discounted merchandise prices within 2-3 days.
 Another reason could be that you have duplicate accounts in our system.
-This most often happens when existing customers and members create multiple accounts with “Express Checkout.”
 If you believe you have multiple accounts, please let us know at 865.436.7318, Ext.
 254 or 222.